AI-powered Inventory Optimization & Supply Planning

 The global research and advisory firm Gartner has named Flowlity a Cool Vendor 2025, highlighting its innovative and impactful approach, capable of transforming current industry practices, particularly through the use of artificial intelligence.

-In addition, Flowlity is the only player on the market to offer a dedicated module – Tactical – designed to determine the best strategy to achieve your objectives through personalized data-driven simulations and scenarios.
+In addition, Flowlity is the only player on the market to offer a dedicated module – S&OP Tactical – designed to determine the best strategy to achieve your objectives through personalized data-driven simulations and scenarios.

 It enables companies to identify the optimal inventory strategy to meet their goals using advanced simulation capabilities.